Posts

 Image

 Conclusion of This Chapter An essential tactical pattern: in most cases, you can win with 2四歩.
-If you don’t want to read the explanations, it’s also fine to just work on the lishogi problems.
 In opening theory, memorizing how to respond to your opponent’s ideas is crucial.
 Introduction Shogi(Japanese chess) is a game of responses.
 In the previous chapter( Return to Part 1 ), Gote was completely crushed by Bo-gin (the Climbing Silver attack).
 To avoid repeating this loss, Gote needs a new way to respond.
 For that reason, let’s once again review Sente’s intentions in the Bo-gin attack.
 Review of the Previous Conclusion and Examination of Countermeasures Silver’s advance toward the 5th file ▲2四歩 ▲2四銀 Allowing these three ideas led to a complete collapse.
 In other words, Black needs to cut off this sequence somewhere.
 In this chapter, we will examine two methods to prevent 2四歩.
-Examining 1四歩 ① 1四歩 (The idea is to force the Silver to retreat...
+Examining 1四歩 ① 1四歩 (The idea is to force the Silver to retreat.)
+By changing the Silver’s position, Black aims to prevent 2四歩.
+However, White can still play ▲2...

 Kasparov’s Insight: Chess VS Shogi ,Why Shogi’s "Drop Rule" Changes Everything — A Shogi 4-Dan Analysis